saucelabs/sauce-docs/docs/web-apps/automated-testing/selenium.md

 #### Direct Tests to Sauce Labs

-Remote WebDriver classes are instantiated with the URL of the server or service you want for your tests.
+classes are instantiated with the URL of the server or service you want for your tests.
 For Sauce Labs, choose a URL from our [Data Center Endpoints](/basics/data-center-endpoints/data-center-endpoints/#endpoints).

 #### Define Capabilities

 The way to define capabilities in recent versions of Selenium is with browser options classes.
+These classes are designed to ensure users have [w3c compliant capabilities](/dev/w3c-webdriver-capabilities/).
 The configurations set on these classes do one of two things:
 * Ensure you have the session you want (e.g., browser name, browser version, operating system).
 * Set the behavior you want in your session.
 There are three types of options that set behavior:
   * [Common options](/dev/test-configuration-options/#browser-w3c-capabilities--optional):